bestwave1212/simplest_homelab/README.md

 Use PiHole or AdGuardHome to have DNS sinkhole, DNS rewrite, and choose my own DNS (which?) for better privacy

 ## Storage
-The goal is to have a storage on HDD (big capacity) + SSD (low power).
+The goal is to have a storage on 1 big HDD (big capacity) + 1 SSD (low power).
 It must be fully reliable and low power.
 ### Reliable
 The FileSystem must have protection against bitrod and must be easily backup/restored.
 All data is backup on another machine that will be shutdown most of the time for low power consumption.
-BTRFS seems to be the right candidate for bitrod & easy restore but dive into how to backup easily ?
+The backup drive is exactly the same as the main one.
+BTRFS seems to be the right candidate for bitrod detection & easy restore.
 If power consumption allow it, it would be cool to have 2 nodes to have full redundancy and high avaibility but this is not the priority.
 ### Low power
 Spinoff or shutdown the HDD if not used.
 For this reason, only archive/massive data such as files/media will be on HDD